top of page

 The off-season is a great time to make significant changes to your technique that you would not do during the season.
 This can include adjusting your grip, changing your set shot routine, and working on ways to add more distance and penetration to your kick.

-My suggestion is that you aim to do little bits of training often.
 Avoid long, drawn-out kicking sessions that wear you out to a point where you are just practicing bad habits.
 Performing kicking training under fatigue has it place, but not at this time.
 You want to be focused and attentive when working on your technique.

-Aim to complete 10-20 minutes per day for at least 3-5 sessions a week.
 This can be made up of kicking and "non-kicking drills" such as ball guides, ball drops, ball handling skills, stability swings and more.
 Non-kicking drills are great because they are not taxing on the body and can done anywhere.
-You can do these drills as much as you like!

-How to Improve Your Kicking Technique for AFL Footy
+How to Improve Your Kicking Technique for AFL Footy this Off Season

 To improve your technique firstly you must identify what issues you have.

-The first thing I suggest is that you record yourself kicking.
 Aim to get 5 videos of yourself kicking from the side and 5 from the front.
 This will allow you to identify any inconsistencies in your technique.
 Do this for every type of kick you want to improve (ie. On the run, opposite foot, set shot goal kicking, kicking for distance etc.)

 Then find footage of players with good techniques and identify what they do well and how you can emulate them.